Northern Traverse®

 Distance from start: 47km

-Distance from Ennerdale Bridge: 23km
+Distance from Ennerdale: 23km

-Height gain since Ennerdale Bridge: 525m
+Height gain since Ennerdale: 525m

 Cut Off: Saturday 23:00